Arafal21/XJournal/README.md

 <br/>
 <br/>

 ## 🔥 2.
-Application running locally (no available yet)
+Application running locally
-1. Backend docs - <a href="https://www.xjournal.site">Unavailable yet</a>
+1. Clone a repo

-2. `/front-end/.env.local` is filled for your own.
-Make sure that provided data is valid.
+2. Make sure that provided data is correct for your own - `/front-end/.env.local`.

+Backend docs - <a href="https://www.xjournal.site">Unavailable yet</a>

 <br/>
 <br/>